Meet Our Elementary School Teachers

 Kristi Enriquez graduated from Indiana University with a degree in Elementary Education and completed her Master’s Degree in Special Education at National Louis University.
 She has worked at St. Benedict for the past seven years.
 Ms. Enriquez taught kindergarten for three years and is now going into her fifth year as an Inclusion Facilitator.
 This year, she works with students in grades 4-5 and direct the inclusion team.
 Ms. Enriquez is excited to show all learners the power of education.

-Lisa Wiederkehr is in her third year as the librarian at St. Benedict.
-Before that, she was a librarian at St. Matthias School and also at Sulzer Regional Library.
+Lisa Wiederkehr is librarian at St. Benedict, having served as a librarian at St. Matthias School and Sulzer Regional Library.
 She has an undergraduate degree in Political Science from St. Joseph's College and a Master’s degree in Library and Information Science from Dominican University.
 She loves to spend her free time with her husband, daughter, who is a senior here at St. Benedict, and her two kitties, Dipper and Mabel.
 She is a huge fan of the Chicago Blackhawks, enjoys traveling and being outdoors, and of course, loves to read!